top of page

 Erika Nichols-Frazer

-I am a writer, editor, and reader from the Green Mountains of Vermont.
-I am the new editor of The Mountain Troubadour, the Poetry Society of Vermont's annual print journal.
+I am an author, editor, and reader from the Green Mountains of Vermont.

 I have an MFA from the Bennington Writing Seminars and a B.A. in Liberal Arts with a concentration in Creative Writing from Sarah Lawrence College.